 I typically schedule a “power meeting day” once a month with everyone I want to meet with or catch up with if it’s not urgent.
 This strategy has been very effective and efficient for me and could be for you too!
 It has two benefits.
 One, you do not run over on meetings.
 When you knowingly have another meeting to get to, you will purposefully utilize your blocked time for each meeting more efficiently.
 Second, back-to-back meetings don’t provide time for long, unproductive breaks.

 Another strategy is to break up your meetings outside the office into regions.
 I have several clients who use this planning method and swear by it.
 They inform their assistants which days they will be in certain areas of town.
-Their assistants then schedule their meetings accordingly, filling up their calendar with back-to-back meetings by region and date.
+Their assistants then schedule their meetings accordingly, filling up their calendars with back-to-back meetings by region and date.
 This strategy works particularly well for professionals that meet at their clients’ homes or offices.

 3. Keep A List